The Harry A Biszantz Memorial Center for Thoroughbred Retirement

-Tranquility Farm is fast approaching two decades of service to California’s racing industry since its founding in 1998 by retirement advocate Priscilla Clark, Cobra Farm owner Gary Biszantz, and Breeders Cup winning owner John Amerman.
+Celebrating 2 decades of service to California’s Racing Industry, since its founding in 1998 by retirement advocate Priscilla Clark, Cobra Farm owner Gary Biszantz, and Breeders Cup winning owner John Amerman.

-The original farm was located in Tehachapi, California, and for sixteen years there supported the largest Thoroughbred retirement and adoption program in the state.
+Tranquility Farm was originally located in Tehachapi, California and for sixteen years there supported the largest Thoroughbred retirement and adoption program in the state.

 A retrospective of the more than five hundred Thoroughbreds retired by Tranquility Farm over the years include Triple Crown contenders such as Buddy Gil and Menacing Dennis; Breeders Cup contenders such as Areyoutalkintome; and multiple stakes winners with millions in earnings such as Moonlight Madness.
 Along with these notable racing stars came hundreds of rescues from breeding farms and working-class race horses that simply needed a safe place to land.